SamuelSiyuanLi/ESG_European_Market/README.md

-This repository includes the R script, the statistical report, and the raw data for the project Influences of ESG Criteria on European Market.
+This repository includes the R script, the statistical report, and the raw data for the project Influences of ESG Criteria on the European Market.